carltonj2000/bitcoin-notary/README.md

 The endpoints, require for the above functionality, are described in the following sections.
 All endpoints use JSON for requests and responses.
+For more precision the server returns milliseconds for the `requestTimeStamp` (not seconds as shown in the text below).

 ### Validate User